 Basil contains high amounts of Vitamins A, K, manganese, iron, and antioxidants.
 However, it is not a significant source of Vitamin C, which is a nutrient that guinea pigs should get through their daily diet.
 It is also a bit high in calcium.

-For these reasons, basil is best substituted for veggies that contain more Vitamin C. However, a leaf or two of basil is fine to feed your guinea pig up to a couple of times a week.
-Basil is rich in other nutrients and can give a health boost in different ways, as long as you ensure your guinea pig is getting their Vitamin C from other sources.
+For these reasons, basil is best fed alongside other veggies that contain higher levels of Vitamin C. A leaf or two of basil is fine to feed your guinea pig a couple of times a week.
+Basil is rich in other nutrients and can give a health boost in different ways, as long as you ensure your guinea pig is getting Vitamin C from other sources.

 18. Mustard Greens

 Mustard greens contain a good amount of Vitamin C. They are also high in calcium and a bit acidic.
 Like many other leafy greens, they have great health benefits and can be fed in moderation.
 A leaf of mustard greens once or twice a week is suitable for most guinea pigs when supplemented with a variety of lower-calcium foods.

 19. Chicory Greens

 Chicory is another healthy leafy green that you can feed your guinea pig.
 Chicory is a great source of Vitamin C and minerals such as potassium and magnesium.
 Chicory is a bit acidic and high in calcium, so it’s best fed in small quantities.
 A couple of leaves once or twice a week is fine for most guinea pigs.

 Okra contains a decent amount of calcium and oxalic acid.
 However, it’s also a great source of Vitamin C for guinea pigs.
 It is generally safe to feed your guinea pig a small chunk of okra once or twice a week.